Aditya12705/OWL/Task 3/README.md

 | POST   | /api/apply_internship | Apply for an internship. | Yes | No |
 | PUT    | /api/project_applications/<id>/status | Update the status of a project application. | Yes | Yes |
 | PUT    | /api/project_applications/<id>/submission | Submit work for a project application. | Yes | No |

-## 🌟 Future Improvements

-This platform has a strong foundation, but there's always room to grow!
-Here are some potential features for the future:

-- **Email Notifications**: Send automated emails to users when their application status changes.
-- **Advanced Filtering**: Allow users to filter projects and internships by tech stack, duration, or keywords.
-- **User Profile Page**: A dedicated page where users can view and edit their profile information.
-- **Rich Text Editors**: Implement a WYSIWYG editor for admins when creating detailed descriptions and guides.
-- **Deployment**: Add scripts and instructions for deploying the application to services like Vercel (frontend) and Heroku (backend).